Heron11/otterai/app/content/docs/acceptable-use.md

 ## Overview

-This Acceptable Use Policy outlines prohibited uses of OtterAI's services.
-By using our Service, you agree to comply with this policy.

-## Prohibited Activities

-You may not use OtterAI to:

-### 1. Illegal Activities
-- Engage in any illegal activities
-- Violate any applicable laws or regulations
-- Infringe on intellectual property rights
-- Distribute malware, viruses, or harmful code

-### 2. Abusive Behavior
-- Harass, threaten, or abuse others
-- Impersonate any person or entity
-- Attempt to gain unauthorized access to systems
-- Interfere with other users' access to the Service

-### 3. Harmful Content
-- Generate or distribute content that is:
-  - Illegal or promotes illegal activities
-  - Defamatory, discriminatory, or hateful
-  - Sexually explicit or exploitative
-  - Violent or promotes violence
-  - Fraudulent or deceptive

-### 4. System Abuse
-- Attempt to circumvent usage limits or restrictions
-- Use automated systems to access the Service excessively
-- Reverse engineer or attempt to extract source code
-- Overload or disrupt our infrastructure

-### 5. Commercial Misuse
-- Resell or redistribute our Service without authorization
-- Use the Service to compete with OtterAI
-- Scrape or harvest data from our platform

-## AI-Specific Guidelines

-When using our AI-powered features:

-- Do not attempt to generate malicious code
-- Do not use the service to create spam or phishing content
-- Do not attempt to manipulate or "jailbreak" the AI
-- Respect the intended use of the AI assistant

-## Code of Conduct

-Users are expected to:

-- Treat other users with respect
-- Provide accurate information
-- Report violations of this policy
-- Use the Service responsibly and ethically
+This policy outlines what you can and cannot do with OtterAI.
+By using our Service, you agree to follow these guidelines.

+## What You Can Do

+✅ Build web applications and websites
+✅ Learn programming and development
+✅ Prototype ideas and MVPs
+✅ Generate code for personal or commercial projects
+✅ Share public projects with the community
+✅ Experiment and test new ideas

+## What You Cannot Do

+### Illegal Activities

+❌ Generate code for illegal purposes
+❌ Create malware, viruses, or harmful software
+❌ Build tools for hacking or unauthorized access
+❌ Violate any laws or regulations
+❌ Infringe on others' intellectual property

+### Abusive Behavior

+❌ Harass, threaten, or abuse other users
+❌ Impersonate others
+❌ Spam or flood the system
+❌ Create fake accounts

+### Harmful Content

+You may not generate or distribute:

+❌ Content promoting violence or terrorism
+❌ Hate speech or discriminatory content
+❌ Sexually explicit or exploitative material
+❌ Fraudulent or deceptive content
+❌ Phishing scams or social engineering tools

+### System Abuse

+❌ Attempt to bypass usage limits or restrictions
+❌ Use automated systems to abuse the Service
+❌ Try to reverse engineer our platform
+❌ Attempt to access other users' accounts or data
+❌ Overload or disrupt our systems

+### Commercial Misuse

+❌ Resell access to OtterAI
+❌ Use the Service to build a competing AI platform
+❌ Scrape or harvest data from our platform
+❌ Share your account with others

+## AI Usage Guidelines

+### Best Practices

+When using our AI assistant:

+✅ Be clear and specific in your requests
+✅ Review and test generated code
+✅ Report bugs or issues you encounter
+✅ Use for legitimate development purposes

+### Prohibited AI Use

+❌ Try to "jailbreak" or manipulate the AI
+❌ Generate malicious or harmful code
+❌ Create spam generation tools
+❌ Attempt to extract training data
+❌ Use for automated exploitation

+## Community Guidelines

+Be a good community member:

+✅ Treat others with respect
+✅ Share knowledge and help others
+✅ Provide constructive feedback
+✅ Report violations you see
+✅ Give credit where it's due

+Don't:

+❌ Steal or copy others' projects without permission
+❌ Post misleading or false information
+❌ Engage in trolling or harassment
+❌ Share inappropriate content

+## Consequences

+Violations of this policy may result in:

+1. **Warning** - First-time minor violations
+2. **Temporary suspension** - Repeated or moderate violations
+3. **Account termination** - Serious or repeated violations
+4. **Legal action** - Illegal activities or serious harm
+5. **Law enforcement notification** - When required by law

+We reserve the right to take immediate action for serious violations without prior warning.

 ## Reporting Violations

-If you become aware of any violation of this policy, please report it to: help@otterai.net

-## Consequences of Violations

-Violations of this policy may result in:

-- Warning and request to cease the violating activity
-- Temporary suspension of your account
-- Permanent termination of your account
-- Legal action if necessary
-- Reporting to law enforcement authorities

-## Enforcement

-We reserve the right to:

-- Investigate suspected violations
-- Remove or disable access to violating content
-- Suspend or terminate accounts
-- Cooperate with law enforcement
-- Take any other appropriate action
+If you see someone violating this policy:

+📧 **Email**: help@otterai.net
+📝 **Include**: Description of violation, username, and evidence (if available)

+We investigate all reports and take appropriate action.

-## Updates to Policy
+## Updates

-We may update this Acceptable Use Policy at any time.
-Continued use of the Service after changes constitutes acceptance of the updated policy.
+We may update this policy at any time.
+Continued use after changes means you accept the updated policy.

-## Contact
+## Questions?

-For questions about this policy, contact us at: help@otterai.net
+Contact us at: **help@otterai.net**